And it’s entirely my brother’s fault.

 He tore open a small corner of the seasoning packet and poured out a few bits of dried onion and garlic onto his finger, dropping a single piece onto the surface of the oil.
 “There, that’s a good one.
 She made it to heaven.”
 He let drop the few remaining souls he had on his index finger and noted that they seemed worthy of Paradise as well.

-As dehydrated spirits gathered along the top, my anxiety– along with the surface tension of Heaven increased.
-Great masses of the imaginary dead would huddle together– the smaller ones sinking into an oily purgatory, while the larger ones plunged like brimstones into a red wine vinegar Hell.
+As dehydrated spirits gathered along the top, my anxiety– along with the surface tension of Heaven– increased.
+Masses of the imaginary dead huddled together– the smaller ones sinking to an oily purgatory, while the larger ones plunged like brimstone into a red wine vinegar Hell.
 By the time Doug had finished pouring out the souls of, as he put it, “all the people who have ever lived,” there were only a few left in Paradise.
 And most of them looked as if they were holding on for dear afterlife to the side of the container.

 “Oh, Michael…” he said.
 I was too young to appreciate his condescension.
 “All animals are innocent creatures and are therefore without sin, so they all go to Heaven.
 For the first time in several minutes, I felt relieved.
 But the relief was short-lived.
 As I continued to stare at all of those Unfortunates at the bottom of the cruet, wondering what they did in life to deserve such a fate, my brother snapped on its plastic lid and snatched the bottle away from me.

 He began to agitate the container with a sort of violence I hadn’t remembered seeing in him before.
 His cocked eyebrow and grimace only enhanced what I now imagine he hoped would be an overall feeling of menace.
 “DO YOU KNOW WHAT THIS IS?” he growled as he shook.
-I said nothing.
-When he’d reached sufficient emulsification, he gently placed the cruet back onto the counter, took a couple of breaths and, his voice returning to studied benevolence, and said:
+Terrified, I found myself unable to reply.
+When he’d reached sufficient emulsification, he gently placed the cruet back onto the counter, took a couple of breaths and, his voice and countenance returning to studied benevolence, said:

-I looked at the cruet and all the souls desperately trying to sort themselves out within it.
+I stared at the cruet and all the souls desperately trying to sort themselves out within it.
 My brother asked me if I had any more questions.
 I didn’t.
-He placed the vessel in the refrigerator until dinnertime.
+He put the bottle in the refrigerator and closed the door.
+The lesson was over.
 I returned to the living room as shaken as the dressing.

-When we sat down to our evening meal, my sister shook the cruet again to re-emulsify it.
+When we sat down to dinner that evening, my sister brutalized the contents of the cruet again to re-emulsify the vinaigrette before it made its way around the table.
 She’d been through First Communion, so I assumed she knew what sort of power she was wielding at that moment.
-When the bottle was passed to me, I hesitated a moment before I poured the dressing onto my salad.
+When the bottle was passed to me, I hesitated a moment before I poured the dressing onto my iceberg lettuce.
 I didn’t try to count the number of souls I was about to eat.
-In fact, I have the feeling I simply tried to put the idea of being a soul-eater out of my head entirely.
-But when I was offered the ground pepper, I know I declined.
+In fact, I have the feeling I tried to put the idea of being a soul-eater out of my head entirely.
+But when I was offered salt and pepper, I know I declined.

-The thought of spicing up my salad with even more ground up, blackened souls was almost too much for my own soul to bear.
+The thought of spicing up my salad with even more ground up, hapless spirits was almost too much for my own soul to bear.